matthewcarbone/hdspin/README.md

 ### Running the hdspin executable

 After running `make` in the previous steps, an executable `build/hdspin` will be created.
 Running hdspin is simple. hdspin uses a command line parser called [CLI11](https://github.com/CLIUtils/CLI11).
 Use `hdspin -h` to see a list of options.
 A `config.json` is always saved to the working directory with all of the command line inputs.
+All outputs are saved in the working directory as well.

 Four parameters are absolutely required:
 * `log10_N_timesteps=<INT>`: the log10 number of timesteps to run